macleodsawyer/macleodsawyer/_posts/2015-05-31-email-sucks-heres-how-you-can-use-it-better.md

 ---
-title: Email sucks&#44; here's how to use it better.
+title: Email sucks&#44; here's how you can use it better.
 layout: post
 image: https://unsplash.com/photos/kZvmEpyfiJs/download
 ---